RSE-Sheffield/COMCUDA_lab_sheets/lab03 - OpenMP.md

 # Exercise 1

 We are going to start with the code from the previous lab to see what effect OpenMP has on improving the performance.
 A complete version has been provided for you (`exercise01.c`).
 Create a new project called Lab03_Exercise01 and include the `exercise01.c` file.
-Make the usual project changes (`_CRT_SECURE_NO_WARNINGS`) and modify `C++->Language->OpenMP Support` to Yes for both the Debug and Release builds.
-Without this change your code will be built ignoring the directives i.e. without multi-threading support.
+Ensure you have enabled OpenMP as explained above.
+Without this change your code will be built ignoring the OpenMP directives i.e. without multi-threading support.

 *Note: Don’t forget when performing any benchmarking to use release mode so that the compiler optimisations will be enabled.
 Take note also of the timing method which is being used.*